 Many times I’ve been asked by other karatekas for advice regarding physical preparation, whether that was related to developing speed, explosive strength, power, aerobic or anaerobic capacity, you name it.
 It’s not that I knew all the answers, and those that I came up with, were not necessarily the right ones.
 However, I was interested and deeply involved in researching and finding the most suitable training methods and approaches that can improve my strength together with other qualities, which will positively affect my karate and kata execution.
 Did I make mistakes?
 HELL YES.
 Who doesn’t?
 Maybe those who do not try.

-Social media and internet are an infinite source of information.
+The social media and the internet are an infinite source of information.
 We can quickly search for different exercises, techniques, and ready to use workout plans.
 However, the challenge arises when we try to identify the qualities we need to pay attention to and the order they order they need to be developed.

 Whether we are talking about maximum strength, power, speed, flexibility, etc. it’s crucial to understand that the level of development differs and depends on the sport and its nature.